3dem/emhub/emhub/templates/pages/welcome.md

-# Welcome to the new EMHub platform
+# Welcome to the CryoEM-Sweden EMHub platform

-As part of the computational infrastructure of the SciLifeLab Cryo-EM Facility, we are developing a new platform (EMHub) that provides the following functionality:
+As part of the computational infrastructure of the SciLifeLab Cryo-EM National Facility, we are developing a new platform (EMHub) that provides the following functionality:

 1. Manage all instrument bookings, both for internal and external users